denis-sokmener/rfm_segmentation/README.md

 Performed data cleaning specifically for RFM analysis.

-- Removed rows with missing values only in RFM-critical columns
+- Removed rows with missing values in RFM-critical columns
 - Converted transaction dates to datetime format
 - Checked for duplicate transactions
 - Removed columns not required for customer segmentation: